-- 4.24 It is recommended that a range of bird box designs (e.g. nest box with oval hole and open nest box) are incorporated into the proposed development to provide enhanced nesting opportunities for the local bird population.
-The specific number of boxes and type will be informed by an experienced ecologist and will be installed at suitable locations in accordance with Royal Society for the Protection of Birds (RSPB) 'Our Ultimate Guide to Nestboxes' guidelines.
-Bird boxes will be erected upon completion of construction, using different types of boxes suitable for a range of bird species (indicative locations are illustrated on Figure 3).
+- 4.27 Bird boxes will be erected upon completion of construction, using different types of boxes suitable for a range of bird species (indicative locations are illustrated on Figure 3).
 It is best practice to clean out bird nesting boxes once per year in December or January.
-Examples of bird nesting boxes are provided in Appendix B. - 4.25 To avoid disturbance to birds, it is recommended that any suitable nesting habitat should be removed outside of the bird breeding season (March to August, inclusive).
+Examples of bird nesting boxes are provided in Appendix B.

+- 4.28 To avoid disturbance to birds, it is recommended that any suitable nesting habitat should be removed outside of the bird breeding season (March to August, inclusive).
 In the event that the timing of the works is to be undertaken within the bird nesting season (March to August inclusive), any areas to be impacted by vegetation removal should be checked for active nests no more than 24 hours prior to the commencement of works by a suitably experienced ecologist.
 If an active nest were to be discovered, an exclusion zone (diameter of which would be determined by the ecologist) around the nest will be established and adhered to until young have fledged, or until a suitably qualified ecologist has confirmed that the nesting attempt has concluded.